College Study Attempts to Link Payday Loans and Violence

 First, the Pro and Con Payday Loan Arguments

 As we’ve heard many times before, those who are against payday loans claim that the businesses exploit the underprivileged and the uneducated.
 Supposedly, they cause poverty and an endless spiral of debt.
 On the other hand, supporters indicate that payday loans address a particular need for those who experience short term financial difficulty and are credit constrained and have little or no liquid assets to help deal with the problem.
-For every study that claims that payday loans cause bankruptcy, there are studies that indicate to the contrary regarding payday loans.
+For every study that claims that payday loans cause bankruptcy, there are studies that indicate .
 Furthermore, numerous studies regarding the profitability of payday loans indicate that the rate charged is justified by the risk involved and that payday lending outlets do not reap excessive profits.

 Causing Cities to Tear Themselves Apart?

 The study authors take the angle of payday lending being an agitating agent that brings out the worst in the communities where brick-and-mortar stores are present.
 They see greater instances of crime in areas of Seattle where payday loan store penetration is most concentrated as a previously unstudied “price” that the communities pay for allowing the presence of payday lenders.
 The authors state that because payday loan stores operate with late and weekend hours – when hoodlums supposedly are out in force? –there is a greater potential for violence.
-Whether it is the stores themselves or their customers being subject to robbery, the authors would have us believe that providing consumers with payday loans when said consumers’ access to traditional forms of credit is restricted and short term financial need is great is somehow the fault for the violence.
+Whether it is the stores themselves or their customers being subject to robbery, the authors would have us believe that providing consumers with low interest payday loans when said consumers’ access to traditional forms of credit is restricted and short term financial need is great is somehow the fault for the violence.
 By that same logic, wouldn’t ATM machines, banks, liquor stores, gun stores or any other place where money is kept be a potential instigator of violence?
 It’s ridiculous.
 Capitalism should either be allowed to work as it can or American society should be dramatically restructured along the dreaded socialist lines that so many Americans claim to fear.
 Having payday lending outlets in your neighborhood is no more the cause than any other business where money is exchanged.

 Why Seattle?
 Why Payday Loans?